pineunity/apmec/doc/source/user/scale_usage_guide.rst

 TOSCA schema for scaling policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tacker defines TOSCA schema for the scaling policy as given below:
+Apmec defines TOSCA schema for the scaling policy as given below:

 .. code-block:: yaml